 ShipStation supports almost 100 direct store integrations.
-"Direct" integrations were built and are maintained by ShipStation.
+"Direct" integrations are built and maintained by ShipStation.
 These are the stores you can add through the Store Setup window with just a few clicks and by entering some basic information.

 However, you may use a selling channel that does not have a direct integration with ShipStation.
 If that is the case, you still have a few options: